Berkaytuncaa/ImageToPDFConverter/README.md

 # ImageToPDFConverter
 This is an image to pdf converter program written in Python.
 ## How it works?
-This program takes images as input and converts them to text, presenting them to the user in pdf format.
+This program takes image as input and gives the user as pdf file.
+Multiple images can be selected.